-This document is intended to assist users who are new to using the MIMXRT1170-EVK board.
-It assumes some familiarity with creating projects and debugging application with MCUXpresso IDE v11.4.x.
+This document is intended to assist users who are new to using the MIMXRT1170-EVK or MIMXRT1170-EVKB boards.
+It assumes some familiarity with creating projects and debugging applications with MCUXpresso IDE v11.x.

-It is also assumes an SDK for the MIMXRT1170-EVK board has been installed into MCUXpresso IDE, and a LinkServer/CMSIS-DAP debug connection will be used for all debug operations.
+It also assumes an appropriate SDK for the MIMXRT1170-EVK or MIMXRT1170-EVKB board has been installed into MCUXpresso IDE, and a LinkServer/CMSIS-DAP debug connection will be used for all debug operations.

-This document applies to MIMXRT1170-EVK REV C or later boards which are fitted with MCU i.MX RT1176 B0 silicon.
+This document applies to MIMXRT1170-EVK REV C or later and MIMXRT1170-EVKB boards which are fitted with MCU i.MX RT1176 B0 silicon.
 The RT1170 (family) name is used interchangeably to refer to the MCU.

-Note: it is strongly recommended that the latest available SDK is installed - at the time of writing this is the MIMXRT1170-EVK version 2.10.0.
+Note: it is strongly recommended that the latest available SDK is installed - at the time of writing this is the MIMXRT1170-EVK(B) version 2.13.0.